 FAQs

-• We accept owner-surrendered animals, strays that have not been claimed from the Emmet County Stray Center, animals from other humane societies that euthanize, and animals from rescue groups.
+• We accept owner-surrendered animals, strays found within Emmet County, and animals from other humane societies or animal shelters.

 • To us, “no-kill” means no animal will be euthanized for lack of space.
 We keep all of the animals in our care until they find a home.
 However, if an animal is severely ill, aggressive, or in severe pain, we will euthanize, but only with a veterinarian’s recommendation.